HOTP Userspace Application

 Applications make requests to the OS kernel through system calls.
 Applications instruct the kernel using "command" system calls, and the kernel notifies applications with "upcalls".
 Importantly, upcalls never interrupt a running application.
 The application must yield to receive upcalls (i.e. callbacks).

 The userspace library ("libtock") wraps system calls in easier to use functions.
-Often the library functions include the call to yield and expose a synchronous driver interface.
-Application code can also call yield directly as we will do in this module.
+The libtock library is completely asynchronous.
+Synchronous APIs to the system calls are in "libtock-sync".
+These functions include the call to yield and expose a synchronous driver interface.
+Application code can use either.

 Submodule Overview